DecampsRenan/kikoojs/README.md

 # KikooJS

-> You never asked for it — now it’s real.
+> You never asked for it, now it’s real.
 All the fun libs in one package.

 ## Getting started